asympro/SuperNova/README.md

 ## Modules
 The bot is organized into several modules:

-chat_bot.py: This is the main script for the bot.
+__chat_bot.py__: This is the main script for the bot.
 It handles the startup, and sets up the commands and responses for the bot.
-It also provides the main function to start the bot. positions.py: This module is responsible for managing the bot's current positions in various cryptocurrencies. rfq_processor.py: This module is responsible for processing RFQs.
-It communicates with the Binance connector and the chatgpt module to parse and understand the requests, and calculate prices. trade_processor.py: This module is responsible for executing trades based on the RFQs and user instructions. chatgpt.py: This module uses OpenAI's GPT-3.5-turbo model to parse and understand RFQs based on certain instructions.
+It also provides the main function to start the bot.

+__positions.py__: This module is responsible for managing the bot's current positions in various cryptocurrencies.

+__rfq_processor.py__: This module is responsible for processing RFQs.
+It communicates with the Binance connector and the chatgpt module to parse and understand the requests, and calculate prices.

+__trade_processor.py__: This module is responsible for executing trades based on the RFQs and user instructions.

+__chatgpt.py__: This module uses OpenAI's GPT-3.5-turbo model to parse and understand RFQs based on certain instructions.

-Environment Variables
+## Environment Variables
-SUPERNOVA_BOT_KEY: Your Telegram bot token, which can be obtained by creating a new bot on Telegram via BotFather.
+__SUPERNOVA_BOT_KEY__: Your Telegram bot token, which can be obtained by creating a new bot on Telegram via BotFather.

-OPENAI_API_KEY: Your OpenAI API key, which is used for the GPT-3.5-turbo model.
+__OPENAI_API_KEY__: Your OpenAI API key, which is used for the GPT-3.5-turbo model.
 ## Bot Commands
 The bot supports the following commands: